US trade deficit rises 9.7% in May to $54.6 billion

 WASHINGTON -- The U.S. trade deficit rose for the third straight month in May.
 Both exports and imports fell as the coronavirus outbreak continued to take a toll on world commerce.

-The Commerce Department said Thursday that the gap between the United States buys and what it sells abroad rose 9.7% in May to $54.6 billion, highest since December 2018.
+The Commerce Department said Thursday that the gap between the goods and services the United States buys and what it sells abroad rose 9.7% in May to $54.6 billion, highest since December 2018.
 The coronavirus pandemic has devastated world trade.
 U.S. exports fell 4.4% in May to $144.5 billion, lowest since November 2009.
 Imports slid 0.9% to $199.1 billion, lowest since July 2010.

+The politically sensitive deficit in the trade of goods with China rose 7.3% to $27.9 billion in May.